nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the NRIC of the elderly to be deleted.
-2. FL deletes the elderly from the database, and feedbacks the successful deletion of the elderly.
+2. FL feedbacks the successful deletion of the elderly and removes the elderly from view.
-3. User see the elderly details removed from the elderly list.

     Use case ends.

 **Extensions**

 * 1a.
-FL detects missing arguments or an error in the entered data.
+FL detects missing arguments or an error in the entered command.
   * 1a1.
-FL feedbacks that entered data is in a wrong format.
+FL feedbacks that entered command is incorrect.

   Use case ends.

-* 1b.
-FL detects that the elderly is not inside the records.
-  * 1b1.
-FL informs that the elderly does not exist.

-  Use case ends.

-* 1c.
-FL detects the provided NRIC does not match any elderly in the database.
-    * 1c1.
-FL feedbacks that no elderly matches the provided NRIC.

-      Use case ends.

 **Use case: UC07- Edit Elderly**

+Preconditions: Elderly is already in FL.

 **MSS**

 1. User enters the index of the elderly to be edited, together with the details of the fields to be edited.
-2. FL edits the corresponding elderly in the database, and feedbacks the successful edit of the elderly.
+2. FL feedbacks the successful edit of the elderly and shows the updated elderly.
-3. User see the updated elderly details appear in the elderly list.

     Use case ends.

 **Extensions**

 * 1a.
-FL detects the provided index is out of bound for the current elderly list.
+FL detects missing arguments or an error in the entered command.
     * 1a1.
-FL feedbacks that the entered index is invalid.
+FL feedbacks that entered command is incorrect.

   Use case ends.

-* 1b.
-FL detects that no field is specified for edit.
-  * 1b1.
-FL feedbacks that at least one field must be specified for edit.

-    Use case ends.

-* 1c.
-FL detects an error in the new attribute data.
-    * 1c1.
-FL feedbacks that entered data is in a wrong format.

-      Use case ends.

 **Use case: UC08- Edit Volunteer**

+Preconditions: Volunteer is already in FL.

 **MSS**

 1. User enters the index of the volunteer to be edited, together with the details of the fields to be edited.
-2. FL edits the corresponding volunteer in the database, and feedbacks the successful edit of the volunteer.
+2. FL feedbacks the successful edit of the volunteer and shows the updated volunteer.
-3. User see the updated volunteer details appear in the elderly list.

    Use case ends.

 **Extensions**

 * 1a.
-FL detects the provided index is out of bound for the current volunteer list.
+FL detects missing arguments or an error in the entered command.
     * 1a1.
-FL feedbacks that the entered index is invalid.
+FL feedbacks that entered command is incorrect.

   Use case ends.

-* 1b.
-FL detects that no field is specified for edit.
-    * 1b1.
-FL feedbacks that at least one field must be specified for edit.

-      Use case ends.

-* 1c.
-FL detects an error in the new attribute data.
-    * 1c1.
-FL feedbacks that entered data is in a wrong format.

-      Use case ends.

 **Use case: UC09- Edit Person identified by NRIC**

+Preconditions: Person is already in FL.

 **MSS**

 1. User enters the NRIC of the person to be edited, together with the details of the fields to be edited.
-2. FL edits the corresponding fields of the person (be an elderly or a volunteer), and feedbacks the successful edit of the person.
+2. FL feedbacks the successful edit of the person and shows the updated person.
-3. User see the updated person details appear in the corresponding elderly or volunteer list.

    Use case ends.

 **Extensions**

 * 1a.
-FL detects the provided NRIC does not match any person in the database.
+FL detects missing arguments or an error in the entered command.
     * 1a1.
-FL feedbacks that no person matches the provided NRIC.
+FL feedbacks that entered command is incorrect.

   Use case ends.

-* 1b.
-FL detects that no field is specified for edit.
-    * 1b1.
-FL feedbacks that at least one field must be specified for edit.

-      Use case ends.

-* 1c.
-FL detects an error in the new attribute data.
-    * 1c1.
-FL feedbacks that entered data is in a wrong format.

-      Use case ends.

 **Use case: UC09- Find person and related pairs**

 **MSS**

 1. User enters the details of all the fields to be matched.
-2. FL searches for the existing person and pair database, and return lists of matching elderly, volunteer and pairs.
+2. FL shows all the matching elderly, volunteer and pairs.
-3. User see the matching persons and pairs appearing in the UI.

    Use case ends.

 **Extensions**

 * 1a.
-FL detects that no field is specified for matching.
+FL detects missing arguments or an error in the entered command.
     * 1a1.
-FL feedbacks that at least one field must be specified for finding records.

-      Use case ends.

-* 1b.
-FL detects an error in the data to be searched.
-    * 1b1.
-FL feedbacks that entered data is in a wrong format.
+FL feedbacks that entered command is incorrect.

-      Use case ends.

-**Use case: UC10- Listing persons**
+**Use case: UC10- View all persons and pairs**

 **MSS**

-1. User types `list` in the input text box.
+1. User enters the command to list all persons and pairs.
-2. FL return all the current elderly, volunteers and pairs in the database.
+2. FL shows all the current elderly, volunteers and pairs.
-3. User see all the persons and pairs on the interface.

    Use case ends.

+**Extensions**

+* 1a.
+FL detects missing arguments or an error in the entered command.
+    * 1a1.
+FL feedbacks that entered command is incorrect.

-**Use case: UC11- View person statistics**
+**Use case: UC11- View statistics**

 **MSS**

-1. User types `stats` in the input text box.
+1. User enters the command to see statistics.
-2. FL returns the number of elderly, volunteer, pairs and their pairing situations.
+2. FL shows the statistics of elderly, volunteer, pairs and their pairing situations.
-3. User see the summary statistics in the feedback box.

    Use case ends.

+**Extensions**

+* 1a.
+FL detects an error in the entered command.
+    * 1a1.
+FL feedbacks that entered command is incorrect.

 **Use case: UC12- Look up Help Page**

 **MSS**

-1. User types `help` in the input text box.
+1. User enters the command to see more help.
 2. FL returns the pop-up whose link directs user to the user guide.
-3. User see the pop-up message.

    Use case ends.

+**Extensions**

+* 1a.
+FL detects an error in the entered command.
+    * 1a1.
+FL feedbacks that entered command is incorrect.

 **Use case: UC13- Exit the app**

 **MSS**

-1. User types `exit` in the input text box.
+1. User enters the command to exit FriendlyLink.
-2. FL saves the current data and exits.
+2. FL exits.
-3. User see the software interface closes.

    Use case ends.

+**Extensions**

+* 1a.
+FL detects an error in the entered command.
+    * 1a1.
+FL feedbacks that entered command is incorrect.

 ### Non-Functional Requirements